noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

 #### Testnet

 - test: alternative bitcoin blockchain that provides a test env for applications
-- peers: testers, no value, ~14gb, pub key prefix = m or n, half block diffulty of mainnet; coins have no value and periodically get reset and redistributed
+- peers: testers, no value, ~14gb, pub key prefix = m or n, half block diffulty of mainnet; coins have no value and periodically get reset and redistributed,
+- you have to sync to the network and download the blocks

 #### Regnet

 - regression: alternative test network for testing bitcion applications
-- no peers (no network), no value
+- no peers (local to your computer), coins have no value, can instantaneously create blocks (no block difficulty), transactions dont go through validation,
+- can only download the core components necessary to run the application